Utshaw/Django/README.md

 ### settings.py
+- SECRET_KEY is unique key that must be private in production
+- DEBUG must be set FALSE in production
+- ALLOWED_HOSTS mean domain names that are allowed
-- APPS are like components (little pieces that make up the django project)
+- INSTALLED_APPS are like components (little pieces that make up the django project)
 - MIDDLEWARE related to security feature
+- ROUTE_URLCONF deals with routing
+- TEMPLATES where HTML pages are stored
+- DATABASES which databse is used by django
+- AUTH_PASSWORD_VALIDATORS validates password
 - STATIC where I will store pictures and files
+- `python manage.py migrate` synchs django settings, apps and database with the project

 ## Resources
 - [Full course for beginners](https://youtu.be/F5mRW0jo-U4)